grondilu/Image-PNG-Portable/README.md

 ### .new(PInt :$width!, PInt :$height!, Bool $alpha = True)

-Creates a new Image::PNG::Portable object, initialized to black.
+Creates a new PNG object, initialized to black.
 If the alpha channel is enabled, it is initialized to transparent.

 ### .set(UInt $x, UInt $y, UInt8 $red, UInt8 $green, UInt8 $blue, UInt8 $alpha = 255)